mjcasper/info-241/start/outcomes.md

   SVF3: "Tangent Plane: Find the equation of the plane tangent to a surface."
   SVF4: "Chain Rule: Compute the partial derivatives of a scalar function using chain rule."
   SVF5: "Directional Derivative: Compute the directional derivative of a scalar function."
-  SVF6: "Gradient: Compute the gradient of a scalar function."
+  SVF6: "Gradient: Compute the gradient of a scalar function and use this to maximize the directional derivative."
   O1: "Critical Points: Find all critical points of a function of two variables."
   O2: "Classifying Critical Points: Use the second derivative test to classify the critical points as a local minima, local maxima, and saddle points."
   O3: "Constrained Optimization: Use the method of Lagrange Multipliers to solve constrained optimization problems involving one constraint equation."